AlexanderMarau/coolreport/README.md

-# Generate report became very simple.
+# CoolReport - Generate report became very simple.

 ### How to install